A complete transformation of the user experience, from ineffective to effective, can be done quickly by someone with the right skillset.

 Premier Medical Distribution started in 1992 as a family-owned and operated business which has grown by leaps and bounds ever since.
 They ventured into e-commerce very early in the history of the web with PointForce, a Windows-based content management system (CMS), which served up HTML snippets and modules written in ProvideX, a derivative of the BASIC programming language.
 The markup used conventions from the mid-90s, including layout done entirely with tables.
-The CMS was integrated with all of the business systems, which meant we could not just scrap it and throw up a WordPress site.
+The CMS was integrated with all of the business systems, which meant we could not just scrap it and throw up a WordPress or Magento site.
 Due to the prohibitive costs of the CMS provider, I had to work within and around the existing code with only minimal changes from them.
 PMD’s web site was their primary branding interaction with their clients, making the look and experience of the utmost importance.

 The site was over 20 years old—and it looked it!
 It did not seem to have much design consideration to begin with, and the passage of time showed this more starkly.
 It looked like it was old, and the user experience made it a chore to do business with PMD.

 Estimated Time: 3-4 weeks